vanhoefm/mc-mitm/README.md

 The parameters are as follows:

-- `wlan1`: this is the wireless network card that will listen to traffic on the channel of the target AP.
+- `wlan1`: this is the wireless network card that will listen to traffic on the channel of the target (real) AP.

 - `wlan2`: this is the wireless network card that will advertise a rogue clone of the target AP on a different channel.